 Source: Author’s computation, 2024 ***, **, * represents statistical significance at 1%, 5% and 10%, respectively.
-Probability values are in parenthesis.
+Probability values are in parentheses.

 Output 2 presented below is that of Generalized least squares (GLS) that corrects for autocorrelation found in the OLS regression.
 In the presence of autocorrelation, the OLS estimator is inefficient, and its inferences are incorrect.
 In such cases, GLS can be a more appropriate estimation method than OLS as it provides more accurate inference (Andrews & Guggenberger, 2012).
 In output 2, all the coefficients have their expected signs except for the change in coefficients due to the structural break (δ1, δ2 and δ3).
 The findings show that the intercept (β1) is significant at 1%.
 This means that the expected ecological footprint is 3.64 when other regressors are zero.
 Also, the β2 estimate (0.6190) which is the coefficient of GDPPC has a positive sign and is significant at 1%.
 This implies that a unit increase in GDP per capita increases the expected ecological footprint by 0.6190.
 This relationship suggests that the early stage of economic growth bring about increasing pollution.
 This result supports the study of Wang et al, (2023).
 Additional findings reveal that the square of GDPPC has a negative coefficient of 0.4843 and is significant at 1%.
 This indicates that, though GDPPC initially reduce environmental quality as suggested by the EKC, there is a turning point by which GDPPC improves the environment in United State.
 This may be due to Scale effects which means that stable growth can bring in advanced technology as production scale up.
 The coefficient of the square of GDPPC and GDPPC squared confirmed the existence of an inverted-U shape relationship between growth and environmental degradation.
 This result is consistent with the submission of Dogru et al, (2020).